thefrontside/microstates/README.md

 +-------------------+
 ```

 The property names are important when defining `class` types because they are used to reference composed microstates.
 You can use the object dot notation to access a composed microstate.
-Using the same example from
+Using the same example from above:

 ```js
 theHomerCar.designer.state;